Easter Island is famous for its mysterious background and the Moai statues that accompany it.

-Many theories surround the origins and construction of these giant, monolithic stone statues, but the truth is that they are the legacy left behind by the Rapa Nui civilization that once inhabited the island.
+Many theories surround the origins and construction of these giant, monolithic stone statues.
+Still, the truth is that they are the legacy left behind by the Rapa Nui civilization that once inhabited the island.

-While the moai statues are the most popular sights on Easter Island, the truth is that there is much more to do in this tiny remote island in the middle of the Pacific.
+While the moai statues are the most popular attractions on Easter Island, the truth is that there is much more to do on this tiny remote island in the middle of the Pacific.

-Currently, LATAM is the only airline that flies to the island from Santiago, Chile or Tahiti.
+Currently, LATAM is the only airline that flies to Easter Island from Santiago, Chile, or Tahiti.
 So your best (and cheapest option) would be to fly to Santiago and from there jump to Easter Island.

 1. See The Moais at Rano Raraku National Park

-This was the main moai quarry and the place where you’ll see them in all their glory and in all stages of production.
+This was the main moai quarry and the place where you’ll see them in all their glory and all stages of production.
 In fact, about half of the moai of Easter Island are located in this national park.

 Here in Rano Raraku, you’ll see all shapes, expressions, and even some evolution of the carving craft between the early and latest Moais produced.